Hardship Withdrawals

 Sending the Hardship Withdrawal Form to the Program

-Once you receive the participant’s completed form, and Form W-4P (if applicable), you must review and sign it as the Authorized Plan Representative.
+Once you receive the participant’s completed form, you must review and sign it as the Authorized Plan Representative.
 Submit the completed Hardship Withdrawal Form to the Program via mail or email.

 Once the Program receives the properly completed and signed Hardship Withdrawal Form, the hardship withdrawal is processed and a check (with a confirmation statement attached) is issued within two business days.
 Hardship withdrawal checks are sent via US Mail to the participant at the address of record.
+The participant also has the option to submit the form with an ACH request to have the funds direct deposited within two business days.
 In January of the next calendar year, the Program will mail the participant an IRS Form 1099-R regarding any taxable withdrawals for the prior tax year.

 Any withdrawals processed by the close of business on the last business day of the quarter will be reflected on the participant’s quarterly statement.
 Quarterly statements are mailed no later than 10 business days after the end of each quarter.